niacobel/CHAINS/docs/source/abin_launcher.job_scale.rst

 - ``myclusterA`` and ``myclusterB`` are the names of your machines (given as a :ref:`command line argument <abin_arguments>`).
 This way, different job scales can be assigned to each cluster.
 - ``myprog1`` and ``myprog2`` are the names of the programs you want to run (such as ORCA_ or Q-CHEM_).
 This way, different job scales can be assigned to each program.
 - ``partition_name`` contains the name of the cluster partition on which the job will be running.
 If you don't need it, you can just set the value to "default".
 - ``delay_command`` is an optional value that lets you delay the submission of the jobs.
-For instance, by delaying the bigger jobs, you can prioritize the launch of small calculations first.
+For example, by delaying the bigger jobs, you can prioritize the launch of small calculations first.
 On SLURM, this is handled by the ``--begin`` flag of the ``sbatch`` command, see here_.

 You can have as many job scales as you want, and they don't need to be defined in ascending order of scale index limits. ``ABIN LAUNCHER`` will automatically sort them before starting to scan the geometry files.